Holey moley, you’re now 42 weeks pregnant!

 - Australia: Fewer than 1% of babies are born at 42 weeks or more

-- UK: Many maternity units have a policy to induce labor before 42 weeks, so only about 2% of babies are born after 42 weeks
+- UK: Many maternity units have the policy to induce labor before 42 weeks, so only about 2% of babies are born after 42 weeks

 - USA: As with Australia and the UK, there are very few births that occur 42 weeks and beyond.